Besòs and Badalona by bike: a blogger’s odyssey

 Across the river, I’m quickly in an industrial park – all razor wire and graffiti and cracked streets.

-A huge building supply store with day-laborers loitering outside, squatting on their heels and waiting for work.
+A huge building supply store has day-laborers loitering outside, squatting on their heels and waiting for work.
+Just like back home.

 Further on, a dead cat is sprawled across the bike lane, open mouth gaping with maggots.